Jabalpur Madhya Pradesh, India Travel Guide

 Extremely hot temperatures, challenging outdoor activities, dry landscape.

-Heavy rainfall from July to October leads to localized flooding, especially in low-lying areas.
+Heavy rainfall from July to October leads to localized flooding, especially in low-areas at low elevation.
 This causes road disruptions, delays in public transport, and temporary closures of some outdoor attractions.
 High humidity also proves taxing.
 Flexibility in your itinerary during these months is advisable.

 Between october And march (Winter) for mild temperatures and clear skies.